-Year R and Year 1 are working on the high frequency words and phonics stages.
+Year R and Year 1 learn key words that are linked to the unit that they are working on.
+Each unit in the initial and extended code of sounds write teaches 'key' or undecodable words.
 Children also have the government exceptions lists of words to learn, which teachers incorporate into their teaching.
 Spellings are worked on every week and the children will have opportunities to practise these in a variety of fun ways.
-The key words are displayed in the classroom.
-Children are tested weekly, however the main focus is to see these spellings in the children's work across all subjects.
-If children are misspelling words, then the main ones are written at the bottom of the work for the child to copy 3 times and, if it persists, that word is added to the weekly spelling list or to their spelling passport.
-During each test, each child will undergo a dictation activity, writing a sentence from memory.
 If a child has not achieved the phonics assessment in Year 1, then they will have further support in Year 2.
 This support will be discussed with the teacher and SENCO.
 If they do not succeed again in Year 2, they will have SEN support.
 Each child also has a spelling passport according to the band they are working in, which include spelling rules for that band that they need to know and use securely in their writing.
 Opportunities to practise these targets are given every week.